Skip to content

 }

-Because the kthread never yielded the CPU voluntarily and never entered sleep, the scheduler had no opportunity to call klp_update_patch_state() for it. klp_send_signals() calls wake_up_state(task, TASK_INTERRUPTIBLE) for kthreads — this can only wake tasks in interruptible sleep, not tasks actively running in a tight loop.
-The kthread's tight loop without cond_resched() prevented both scheduling and the TASK_INTERRUPTIBLE wakeup from taking effect.
+Because the kthread never yielded the CPU voluntarily and never entered sleep, it never hit a context switch where klp_sched_try_switch() could try it — that scheduler-path check only runs when the outgoing task is entering a freezable sleep state, exactly what this kthread never did. klp_send_signals() calls wake_up_state(task, TASK_INTERRUPTIBLE) for kthreads — this can only wake tasks in interruptible sleep, not tasks actively running in a tight loop.
+The kthread's tight loop without cond_resched() prevented both the scheduler-path check and the TASK_INTERRUPTIBLE wakeup from taking effect.

 The kthread's stack confirmed it: